Natomas Truck Accident Lawyer

 The black box data can also refute any assertions by the trucking company that the operator was obeying all traffic laws or was not driving beyond the Hours of Service established by the Federal Motor Carrier Safety Administration.

 It is important that you take action sooner rather than later because black box data is typically recorded and maintained for only thirty days.
 After thirty days, the box begins recording new data over the old data, meaning it is basically lost forever.
 This is why swift action is so important and can influence the outcome of your truck accident injury case.

 When you hire a Natomas truck accident lawyer, they will take action right away by filing a motion for a protective order to preserve the contents of the black box and/or send a written agreement to the commercial truck company requesting preservation of the data.
-Your attorney will then need to figure out who has ownership and possession of the semi truck and file a motion seeking a court order limiting access to the vehicle and black box before an inspection can be conducted by your attorney.Other Important Evidence That Needs to Be Preserved
+Your attorney will then need to figure out who has ownership and possession of the semi truck and file a motion seeking a court order limiting access to the vehicle and black box before an inspection can be conducted by your attorney.Other Important Evidence

 In addition to black box data, there are other important pieces of evidence your attorney should seek to retrieve and maintain from the commercial truck.
 For example, federal regulations are in place mandating that the truck operator keep a record of important information while the truck is in use.
 For example, trucking companies must maintain records of the regular inspections and repairs made to the vehicle.
 If these records indicate that the semi truck was not inspected, or has been neglected, it can help establish liability on the part of the trucking company.